Health Insurance Denials

 • Being sure to get referrals or prior-authorizations for any service identified as needing one.

-You should learn the appropriate way to file a medical claims form since it will be you who usually file them when you see an out-of-network provider or have an indemnity/fee-for-service plan.
+You should learn the appropriate way to file a medical claims form since it will be you who usually file them when you see an out-of-network provider or have an indemnity plan.

 • Each company will have its own method you will need to adhere to.
 You usually have to submit your claim within a specified time frame (a year or two is common).
 It is best to call your insurer and ask for help if you are at all uncertain about how to do this.